davebanguilan/davebanguilan/README.md

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Be proficient in MERN stack and learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to sleep 😴 and listen to music 🎵

 ---